-Trump has repeatedly told aides he wants to quit the WTO - Axios
+U.S. Treasury chief Mnuchin slams report that Trump wants to exit WTO

-GENEVA (Reuters) - U.S. President Donald Trump has repeatedly told top White House officials he wants the United States to withdraw from the World Trade Organization, the news website Axios reported on Friday, citing people involved in the discussions.
+WASHINGTON (Reuters) - U.S. Treasury Secretary Steve Mnuchin said on Friday a report by the Axios news website, that cited sources as saying President Donald Trump wanted the United States to withdraw from the World Trade Organization, was wrong.

+“There’s no breaking news here ... it’s not right,” Mnuchin told Fox Business Network, calling the report “fake news.”

+Axios reported earlier on Friday, citing people who were involved in discussions with the president, that Trump frequently told advisers he wanted the United States to quit the WTO, a move with potentially disastrous implications for global commerce.

 One person who has discussed the subject with Trump, according to Axios, said the president frequently told advisers: “I don’t know why we’re in it.
 The WTO is designed by the rest of the world to screw the United States.”

+The 164-member WTO is the only international organization that deals with the rules of trade between countries and states its key purpose as opening trade “for the benefit of all.”

-However, Axios said any withdrawal from the WTO would require an act of the U.S. Congress, and that Trump was unlikely to persuade it to carry out his wish.
+A U.S. withdrawal from it would require an act of the U.S. Congress, and Trump was unlikely to persuade lawmakers to carry out his wish, the Axios report said.

 “Sources with knowledge of the situation say the Trump administration will continue to call attention to various ways in which the U.S. encounters what some Trump advisers perceive is unfair and unbalanced treatment within framework of the WTO,” the report said.